-Unfortunately for the UK's die-hard soccer fans, there's no hope of the event, held at Wembley Stadium, switching dates.
+Unfortunately for the UK's die-hard football fans, there's no hope of the event, held at Wembley Stadium, switching dates.
 In a statement released by the Football Association, the organization declared that it's "delighted for HRH Prince Harry and Meghan Markle with the announcement of their wedding at Windsor Castle next year."
-The statement continued, saying, "Saturday 19 May promises to be a wonderful day with such a special royal occasion being followed by English football’s showpiece event, The Emirates FA Cup Final.
+The statement continued, saying, "Saturday 19 May promises to be a wonderful day with such a special royal occasion being followed by English football’s showpiece event, the Emirates FA Cup Final.
 With millions coming together to watch both events at home and around the world, it will be a day to celebrate."

 A Kensington Palace spokesman also acknowledged the conflicting sporting event, prior to declaring the royal wedding's official start time.
 "We are aware of it and we haven't announced times yet.
 It will be considered as part of the further planning," said the spokesman.
 Having the royal wedding on a Saturday also threw everyone for a loop, since most have traditionally been held on a weekday (Will and Kate wed on a Friday).
 The Kensington Palace spokesman went on to say that a Saturday wedding would "give the public the greatest opportunity to watch, come out, support, and get involved."

 Harry and Meghan's wedding will begin at noon in the United Kingdom (7 a.m.
 EST), but no times have been announced for the FA Cup.
 However, ITV News reports that previous kickoffs have begun at 5:30 p.m.
 Fans have wondered whether William might be able to quickly travel to Wembley via helicopter before the evening wedding reception, but William has chosen not to because the game may run into overtime.